emacsmirror/csv2ledger/README.md

 Note that the functions in `c2l-field-modify-functions` are applied before `c2l-transaction-modify-functions`, which is why the values for `date` and `amount` already appear in their modified forms here.

 Your function can make any change to the transaction you wish.
 The only requirement is that after all functions in `c2l-transaction-modify-functions` have been applied, the resulting transaction alist contains at least the fields `date`, `title`, `amount` and `account`,  because `csv2ledger` needs them to construct the ledger entry.
-(Assuming you use the default function for creating the text of the entry; see below for details.)
+(Assuming you use the default function for creating the text of the entry.
+See below for details.)

 Note that the functions in `c2l-transaction-modify-functions` are applied in the order in which they appear in the list.
 Each function is passed the return value of the previous one, so you can add a field to the transaction in one function and refer to it in a later function.